 Barr Pharmaceuticals will resubmit a request to sell its morning-after contraceptive, Plan B, without a prescription, the company said after meeting with FDA officials last Tuesday.

 Barr spokeswoman Carol Cox told Reuters the company intends to have a submission back into the FDA in the next two weeks.

-Last week, in a letter sent to Barr, the FDA said it would re-examine sales of Plan B without a prescription, proposing that pills would be kept behind pharmacy counters and women would need to ask for them.
+In a letter sent to Barr earlier this month, the FDA said it would re-examine sales of Plan B without a prescription, proposing that pills would be kept behind pharmacy counters so that women would need to ask for them.
 Women younger than 18 still would need a prescription.
-In the letter, the FDA said it hoped to wrap up Barr's application, which has lingered at the agency since 2003, within weeks.
+In the letter, the FDA said it hoped to within weeks wrap up Barr's application, which has lingered at the agency since 2003.

-Cox and FDA spokeswoman Susan Bro described yesterday’s meeting as “productive.”
+Cox and FDA spokeswoman Susan Bro described Tuesday’s meeting as “productive.”